DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 - Paint & do Sea zones

 # Fixes to do
+- Redo provinces to add Kyuden Shika & Deer clan
 - How to prevent random mariage & children in existing character ? => change game_rule.1001 ???
 - Fix coast line ugly of Phoenix lands (& cranes)
 - Add last name before first name "Clan Champion Doji Hotaru of Crane Clan" instead "Clan Champion Hotaru of Crane Clan"
 - Fix the "Family Lands of Daidoji lands"; "Clan of Crane Clan", etc...
 - Fix Dynasties visual display of CoA => remove all transparency ???
 - add culture title for kasuga : Kizoku
+- Do as "sultanate" based on dynasty name but ONLY for duchy titles ????

 ## Futures Features & Nice to have
 - Bushido & Duels